OrlandoAlPe/Selenium-Framework/README.md

 - Use of explicit waits over implicit waits
 - Independent test cases (no dependencies between tests)
 - Clear and descriptive assertions

-🤝 Contributing
-This is a portfolio project, but suggestions and improvements are welcome!

-Fork the repository
-Create a feature branch (git checkout -b feature/improvement)

-Commit your changes (git commit -m 'Add some improvement')

-Push to the branch (git push origin feature/improvement)

-Open a Pull Request

 <h1>👤 Contact</h1>
 Orlando Álvarez